 US STOCKS-Wall St touches fresh highs on China data, trade deal boost

-"We are seeing themes work together to really drive some confidence in the year-end".
-Three interest rate cuts by the Federal Reserve this year, along with encouraging economic data pushed U.S. stocks to record levels.
-The benchmark index is up more than 27% this year, set for its best annual percentage gain in six.
+"We are seeing themes work together to really drive some confidence in the year end".
+Three interest rate cuts by the Federal Reserve this year, along with encouraging economic data has pushed the main U.S. stock indexes to record levels.
+The benchmark index is up about 27% this year, its best annual percentage gain in six.

-Boeing Co fell 3.8%, capping gains on the Dow, after reports the planemaker was considering whether to cut or halt production of its grounded 737 MAX aircraft.
-Advancing issues outnumbered decliners for a 2.91-to-1 ratio on the NYSE and by a 2.08-to-1 ratio on the Nasdaq.
+Boeing Co fell 3.3%, capping gains on the Dow, after reports the planemaker was considering whether to cut or halt production of its grounded 737 MAX aircraft.
+Advancing issues outnumbered decliners for a 3.16-to-1 ratio on the NYSE and a 2.28-to-1 ratio on the Nasdaq.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)